-Advance directives are legal documents, such as a living will and durable power of attorney for health care, which you put in place to inform your doctors and your family what you want to do in terms of end of life treatment.
+Advance directives are legal documents, such as a living will and durable power of attorney for health care, which you put in place to inform your doctors and family what you want to do in terms of end-of-life treatment.
 Most of these documents can be prepared without the use of a lawyer and without any cost to you or your family.

-While it can be difficult to have this discussion, most people find that they and the people who love them benefit from talking about the issues and making decisions beforehand so wishes are clearly understood.
+While it can be difficult to have this discussion, most people find that they and those who love them benefit from talking about the issues and making decisions beforehand so wishes are clearly understood.
 Anyone can have an advance directive, but it becomes more important when you are facing a cancer diagnosis, especially when the prognosis is uncertain and unfavorable.
-Your doctor and other members of the treatment team, including nurses and social workers, can help you think about your wishes and refer you to someone experienced to help prepare these documents.
+Your health care team can help you think about your wishes and refer you to someone experienced to help prepare these documents.

 For many people, a cancer diagnosis involves serious concerns about the impact of illness and treatment on work.
-These concerns may include lost time, earnings, and opportunities, the possibility of losing health insurance, the fear of not being able to support yourself or your family.
+These concerns may include lost time, earnings, and opportunities; the possibility of losing health insurance; or the fear of not being able to support yourself or your family.